 The pools feature an infinity-style edge, ensuring your view of the peaks in the distance is unimpeded.
 The GeoSea facility also has steam baths and a café, where guests can purchase a variety of food, sweets, and drinks.

 Participants staying in Húsavík are not able to pre-book the Nature Baths excursion.
 Instead Húsavík guests can walk to the Geo Sea Spa and pay the entrance fee directly at the spa reception.
 It's about a 20-minute (1.3 km) walk from the Fosshotel, and naturally this allows you to come and go when you please.
 The GeoSea thermal baths will stay open until 24:00.

 *please note that if the min. number is not reached, we reserve the right to either move participants to another departure day or cancel the excursion.
 If the excursion is canceled, you will be refunded.

 What should I bring with me?
 Bring your bathing suit and a towel.
-If you prefer, you can rent a towel at the reception in both bath locations.
-Lockers are also included for both.
+If you prefer, you can rent a towel at the reception.
+Lockers are also included.

 - Bus transfer from hotel to baths